The SD (Salaried) Route:

 What Type Of Course Is This?

 There is a high level of competition for places on the SD course. so we advise that individuals apply as early as possible – ideally in the Autumn term before the year of their training.
-Applicants should aim to gain as much experience as possible of working in a primary school prior to applying for a School Direct place and a minimum of six months is expected.
 SD candidates have an interview first with the Shire as the Training provider and, if successful, a second interview at their employing school

 SD awards Qualified Teacher Status but graduates may find that the QTS only route is not widely accepted for teaching overseas.